What do instructional designers do in higher education?

 - Board Member of Emerald Coast TESOL & professional development officer;

-- Mentor for Foley Center- Mentored 40 ESL student volunteer teachers for the College’s migrant education night program; and
+- Mentor for Foley Center- Mentored 40 student volunteer English language teachers for the College’s migrant education night program; and

 - Board Member of college’s Friends of the Library.

 Last, some instructional designers are also involved in research.
-Read my Research Statement to learn about my various research activities.
+Read my Research Statement to learn about my activities.

 What about you?
-If you’re an instructional designer, share how this differs and relates to your work.
+If you’re an instructional designer, share how this differs or relates to your work.